opalternative/Social/README.md

 do- trust me, I trust you.
 Intellectual property if you have gotten here, go with.
 Creative Commons 4.0 International - NonCommercial:Attribution:Sharealike
-May not be used for terrors of small-minded earth-destroying system of history ech.
+May not be used for terrors of small-minded earth-destroying system of history = capitalism ech.